paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-937-decorations-and-awards.md

 <a id="section-9271"></a>
 ## § 9271.
 Medal of honor: award

-The President may award, and present in the name of Congress, a medal of honor of appropriate design, with ribbons and appurtenances, to a person who, while a member of the Air Force, distinguishes himself conspicuously by gallantry and intrepidity at the risk of his life above and beyond the call of duty—
+The President may award, and present in the name of Congress, a medal of honor of appropriate design, with ribbons and appurtenances, to a person who, while a member of the Air Force or the Space Force, distinguishes himself conspicuously by gallantry and intrepidity at the risk of his life above and beyond the call of duty—

 (1) while engaged in an action against an enemy of the United States;